 The Agency leases several offices within its service area.
-These leases have been classified as operating leases and, accordingly, all rents are charged to expenditures as incurred.
-The leases expire between June 30, 2022 and June 30, 2025.
+The leases expire between June 30, 2022 and June 30, 2026.
 Certain leases are renewable for additional periods.
 Some of the leases also require the payment of normal maintenance and insurance on the properties.
 In most cases, management expects the leases will be renewed or replaced by other leases.